camdzic/blackjack-bot/README.md

 # blackjack-bot

-A simple blackjack bot for Discord.
+A simple blackjack bot for Discord

 ## Features